 They asked, “did not we do miracles in your name?
 He said, be gone, these things were not authorized, for I never knew you.”

-See, its not enough that “the law of attraction” or faith can work for you, get you out of debt or poverty, or even help people.
-From a salvation, eternal standpoint, it has to be put to use in a connected love relationship to God.
+See, it’s not enough that “the law of attraction” or faith can work for you, get you out of debt or poverty, or even help people.
+From a salvation and eternal standpoint, it must be used in a connected love relationship with God.

 So that is my Outwitting the Devil review.
 If you liked this, please subscribe or follow us on Twitter or Facebook.